timeplus-io/proton-rust-client/README.md

 ## Install Proton

+Please install Proton as a standalone server or via Docker.
+Make sure port 8123 is exposed for `pront-rust-client` to connect and run SQL.

 ### As a single binary

 On Linux or Mac, you can install it via `curl https://install.timeplus.com | sh`